wendajiang/wendajiang.github.io/content/blog/fam.md

 ---

 # Introduction
-Rencently, I raise one crash on coding about IPC (inter-process communication).
+Recently, I raise one crash on coding about IPC (inter-process communication).

 The scenario is we have one struct which need to place on shared memory, and the struct size tha I want it to be determined on the runtime.